Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Introduction

 Elastography is beneficial in detection, staging and monitoring of the liver disease\cite{tapper2018noninvasive}.
 Nonalcoholic fatty liver disease (NAFLD) is the {most} common cause of chronic liver disease which has affected more than 25$\%$ of the global population~\cite{loomba2013global} especially in individuals with obesity, hypertension, and diabetes.
 The progressive version of NAFLD can lead to the fibrosis, cirrhosis, and finally liver death.
 Furthermore, it has been found that the stage of fibrosis is exponentially linked to the mortality rate of NAFLD~\cite{dulai2017increased}.
 Therefore, determination of the liver fibrosis is important in patient treatment and can be diagnosed using biopsy~\cite{de2016diagnose} or {liver} imaging evidence.

-Imaging, as a non-invasive approach, is preferred over liver biopsy, however liver fibrosis has no molecular signature detectable by current imaging techniques.
+Imaging, as a non-invasive approach, is preferred over liver biopsy, however liver fibrosis has no direct signature detectable by current imaging techniques.
 Therefore, all the imaging modalities attempt to detect fibrosis indirectly.
 Stiffness is the leading imaging biomarker for detecting and staging liver fibrosis~\cite{dulai2016mri} {which} can be accessible through elastography.
 Some of the {commercial} elastography methods that are clinically used to estimate liver stiffness include: VCTE (Echosens), SWE (Hologic), MRE, ARFI (Philips, Siemens), and S-WAVE (Sonic Incytes).
-MRE has greater accuracy compared to the other methods{\cite{yin2018ultrasound}}, however it is more expensive and time consuming.
-S-WAVE is the most similar elastography method to MRE in terms of using an external excitation source to generate steady-state shear waves inside the liver at the frequencies of 40 to 70 Hz.
+MRE has greater accuracy compared to the other methods~{\cite{yin2018ultrasound}}, however it is more expensive and time consuming.
+S-WAVE is the most similar elastography method to MRE in terms of using an external excitation source to generate steady-state shear waves inside the liver at frequencies in the range of 40 to 70 Hz.
 The advantage of the low-frequency vibration source is the high penetration of the shear waves into the entire liver.
-S-WAVE has been successfully used in liver disease studies~\cite{zeng2020three} as well as other organs such as the placenta~\cite{abeysekera2017swave}, the breast~\cite{eskandari2013identifying}, the prostate~\cite{moradi2014multiparametric}, and the kidney~\cite{schneider2016blood}.
+S-WAVE has been successfully used in liver disease studies~\cite{zeng2020three} as well as other organs such as the placenta~\cite{abeysekera2017swave}, the breast~\cite{eskandari2013identifying,shao2021breast}, the prostate~\cite{moradi2014multiparametric}, and the kidney~\cite{schneider2016blood}.
+Some of the previous studies reported limitations in using ARFI shear wave imaging for obese patients.
+In~\cite{cassinotto2013liver,sirli2013liver}, SSI failed in providing reliable estimations for 15\% of the subject and 49\% of the patients, respectively, for cases with Body Mass Index (BMI) greater than 30.
+A recent study~\cite{ornelas2020s3264} examined the accuracy of the VCTE known as Fibroscan in the diagnosis of liver fibrosis in clinical practice and concluded that BMI should be taken into account while selecting patients for the staging of fibrosis to alleviate inherent limitations.
+Given the fact that patients with nonalcoholic steatohepatitis (NASH) disease are commonly overweight individuals, the need for methods such as S-WAVE to work reliably for obese patients is clearly vital.
+In 3D S-WAVE~\cite{zeng2020three} and several clinical imaging methods, patients have to perform a breath hold of approximately 10 seconds~\cite{barr2015elastography} which is not always possible, especially for elderly people, postoperative patients, or paediatric population~\cite{riccabona2003potential}.
+Arthritis in the neck or shoulders~\cite{dershaw2000imaging}, obesity or cardiopulmonary disease~\cite{reiner2013contrast} can also cause difficulties in holding breath.
+Therefore, faster imaging techniques are needed to decrease the ultrasound exam time for patients.